Championing and cultivating the intellectual expertise at the heart of the profession of General Practice

 Includes resources to help GPs 'get in' and 'get on' in extended roles, rethinking career planning

 Rethinking Academic General Practice: sustaining and growing the GP contribution to the discipline of academic primary care

 Includes development of a peer support network, and career paths review

 Find out more...

 Workstreams are being established by a network of colleagues from across SAPC and RCGP.
 We will post further details on the specific programmes, including programme leads, in the coming months.
 In the meantime, to find out more about any aspect of the GP Scholarship programme, please contact Joanne Reeve

 Why GP Scholarship?

 We need to champion and cultivate the intellectual expertise of General Practice for the sake of:

-- Professionals: to address workforce challenges arising from low autonomy, replacing trust in people with trust in systems, and the burn out risks that come from feeling inadequately equipped to deliver the service demanded.
-To make visible the often ‘hidden’ expertise – every GP a scholar; to support the growing proportion of GPs with extended roles that involve scholarship (research and teaching); and to address concerns that General Practice is the largest branch of medicine but with the smallest proportion of academics.
+Professionals: to address workforce challenges arising from low autonomy, replacing trust in people with trust in systems, and the burn out risks that come from feeling inadequately equipped to deliver the service demanded.
+To make visible the often ‘hidden’ expertise – every GP a scholar; to support the growing proportion of GPs with extended roles that involve scholarship (research, teaching and innocation); and to address concerns that General Practice is the largest branch of medicine but with the smallest proportion of academics.

-- Health systems: to embed the intellectual capacity and expertise needed for learning organisations adequate to respond and adapt to rapidly changing health needs and contextual challenges – to deliver responsive and adaptive health systems that are fleet of foot.
-Including embedding capacity to teach the theory and discipline of general practice & primary care throughout all levels of health systems.
+- Health systems: to embed the intellectual capacity and expertise needed to create learning organisations that are adequate to respond and adapt to rapidly changing health needs and contextual challenge.
+So as to deliver responsive and adaptive health systems that are fleet of foot, including embedding capacity to teach the theory and discipline of general practice & primary care throughout all levels of health systems.